 The Shougaku Ichinensei version is centered on the comical adventures of Esuo (name is written as S男, the letter S and the kanji for male/man), Ragon, and Unico.
-The three find themselves in all sorts of crazy situations and Unico uses his magic to help.
+The three find themselves in many crazy situations, and Unico uses his magic to help.

 Esuo is your typical grade schooler with a big heart but is often a bit selfish.
 He makes mistakes but always tries his best to fix the situation when he can.
 Ragon is a baby dragon that’s kind of a troublemaker.
 While he gets upset and is quite impulsive, he too tries to help when he can.
 Unico is similar to the original manga, always trying to help those who are kind to him.